Thanks for downloading NebliDex, a next generation decentralized exchange that is easy to use, reliable and allows you to trade cryptocurrency without

 any account registration or withdrawal limits.
 This exchange is different, as you hold the keys to your wallet at all times and set how much you want

 to trade.
-All your data will be stored in a data folder that is created after your first startup.
-Make sure to completely unzip the file before running the application.
-You must have at least
+All your data will be stored on your phone and it is created after your first startup.
+This is an Android specific how to guide.
+You must have at least Android Jelly Bean 4.2

-On NebliDex, your account.dat file (that holds all your keys) can be encrypted but remember, wallet encryption is only as strong as the computer you are running it on and can give a false sense of security as anyone who has access to your computer can also put malicious software on it that can track your key strokes thus making the wallet encryption itself useless.
+On NebliDex, your account.dat file (that holds all your keys) can be encrypted but remember, wallet encryption is only as strong as the phone you are running it on and can give a false sense of security as anyone who has access to your phone can also put malicious software on it that can track your key strokes thus making the wallet encryption itself useless.
 If you plan to trade large amounts of cryptocurrency on NebliDex, secure your computer with malware protection and encrypt your hard drive with a strong password.
-The account.dat file is stored in your data folder.
-Do not delete it unless you want a new wallet.
 Please backup your wallet on first run.
-Every client running must have its own unique wallet otherwise your trades will fail and your time will be wasted.
+You will not be able to run a Critical Node from the Android version.

 Your first trade